googleforgames/agones/site/content/en/docs/Advanced/out-of-cluster-dev-server.md

   * It tells the SDK Sever which resource to read/write to on the k8s cluster.
   * This example value of `my-local-server` matches to the instructions for setting up a [Local Game Server]({{< ref "/docs/Guides/local-game-server.md" >}}).
 * `--pod-namespacee` is a necessary arg, passed instead of the `POD_NAMESPACE` enviroment variable.
-  * It is set set to the namespace which your `GameServer` resides in.
+  * It is set set to the namespace which the dev `GameServer` resides in.
   * It tells the SDK Sever which namespace to look under for the `GameServer` to read/write to on the k8s cluster.
   * This example value of `default` is used as most instructions in this documentation assumes `GameServers` to be created in the `default` namespace.
-* `--kubeconfig` tells the SDK Server how to connect to your cluster.
+* `--kubeconfig` tells the SDK Server how to connect to the k8s cluster.
   * This actually does not trigger any special flow.
   * The SDK Server will run just as it would when created as a Sidecar in a k8s cluster.
   * Passing this argument simply provides where to connect along with the credentials to do so.
-  * This example value of `"$HOME/.kube/config"` is the default location for your k8s authentication information.
-This requires you be logged in via `kubectl` and have the desired cluster selected via [`kubectl config use-context`](https://jamesdefabia.github.io/docs/user-guide/kubectl/kubectl_config_use-context/).
+  * This example value of `"$HOME/.kube/config"` is the default location for k8s authentication information.
+This requires the developer be logged in via `kubectl` and have the desired cluster selected via [`kubectl config use-context`](https://jamesdefabia.github.io/docs/user-guide/kubectl/kubectl_config_use-context/).
 * `--address` specifies the binding IP address for the SDK Server.
   * By default, the binding address is `localhost`.
 This may be difficult for some development setups.
   * Overriding this value changes which IP address(es) the server will bind to for receiving gRPC/REST SDK API calls.
-  * This example value of `0.0.0.0` sets the SDK Server to receive API calls that are sent to any IP address (that reach your machine).
+  * This example value of `0.0.0.0` sets the SDK Server to receive API calls that are sent to any IP address (that reach the machine).
 * `--graceful-termination` set to false will disable some smooth state transitions when exiting.
   * By default, the SDK Server will wait until the `GameServer` has reached the `Shutdown` state before exiting ("graceful termination").
   * This will cause the SDK Server to hang (waiting on state update) when attempting to terminate (e.g. with `^C`).